apple/foundationdb/documentation/tutorial/extra/async/Async in flow.md

 ## Introduction

 FoundationDB is based on an asynchronous infrastructure named `flow`. `flow` introduced a few keywords to C++, including `ACTOR` and`state`, together with some support functions like `wait` and `delay` for coroutines.
-In this article, the .
-The reader is expected to have basic understanding of asynchronous programming.
+In this article, the reader is expected to have basic understanding of asynchronous programming.

 ## Basics of `flow` `ACTOR` language